WokLibCodeClub/.github/profile/README.md

 ### Python for coders with some experience

-Those who are familiar with Python can continue working on a Raspberry Pi/Code Club project called [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race), or if they have finished that they can go on to the [Secret Messages project](https://projects.raspberrypi.org/en/projects/secret-messages) which uses Python to put messages into encrypted form.
+Those who are familiar with Python can continue working on a Raspberry Pi/Code Club project called [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race), or the [Secret Messages project](https://projects.raspberrypi.org/en/projects/secret-messages) which uses Python to put messages into encrypted form.
+We can also point you to more complex projects on this github site.

 Here is a demo of the Turtle Race (click Play to start it):